 4. Turn the Flowers into a Bouquet

 Once you have all your Mother’s Day craft flowers done, all that’s left is to put them in the perfect bouquet to give to Mom!
-Take a piece of paper the vertical way (hotdog way for those of us who talk in kid-speak) in whatever color the kiddos choose and cut 3 inches off the bottom.
+Take a piece of paper in a vertical position (or “hotdog style” in kid speak) in whatever color the kiddos choose, and cut 3 inches off the bottom.
 Wrap the two bottom edges over each other without folding the paper to make it round.

 Then take all your flowers and place them into the paper, poking them through the hole a little bit to keep them in there.
 Put them in at different heights and tie a string around the part that’s poked through the hole once they’re all at the right height.
 That will keep them in place and keep the wrap from coming off.